Andrew Peirson

-Andrew Peirson (born December 5, 1994) is a professional Canadian football offensive lineman for the BC Lions of the Canadian Football League (CFL).
+Andrew Peirson (born December 5, 1994) is a Canadian professional football offensive lineman for the BC Lions of the Canadian Football League (CFL).

 College career

 After using a redshirt season in 2013, Peirson played college football for the Gannon Golden Knights from 2014 to 2017.
 He played in 29 games over four years, including nine starts in his junior year.

 Professional career

-Peirson was eligible for the 2018 CFL Draft, but was not selected.
+Peirson was eligible for the 2018 CFL draft, but was not selected.
 Instead, he signed as an undrafted free agent with the BC Lions on May 9, 2018.
 Following an impressive training camp, he was signed to the team's practice roster to begin the 2018 season.
 Following injuries to the Lions' offensive line, Peirson made his regular season debut on October 6, 2018, against the Toronto Argonauts where he started at centre.
 He played and started in the last five games of the regular season in 2018.
 He also made his post-season debut that year as he started at centre in the team's East Semi-Final loss to the Hamilton Tiger-Cats.

 In 2019, he began the season on the practice roster and played in just one regular season game that year.
 He did not play in 2020 due to the cancellation of the 2020 CFL season.

 Following the Lions' training camp in 2021, Peirson made the team's active roster as a backup offensive lineman.
 He dressed in all 14 regular season games as a backup in the pandemic-shortened 2021 season.
 In 2022, he again made the team's active roster as a backup, but started at centre for two games in September following an injury to Sukh Chungh.